 Table 2-1 Attributes Present in All Row LCRs → INSERT, then there are no old values.
 For UPDATE and DELETE statements, row LCRs created by a capture … process can include some or all of the old column values in the row, but row LCRs created by a … no new values.
 For UPDATE and INSERT statements, row LCRs created by a capture process can include … some or all of the new column

 Creating an Apply Process for Captured LCRs with DBMS_APPLY_ADM → apply process that applies captured logical change records (LCRs).
 This apply process can apply LCRs … process applies captured LCRs, not persistent LCRs or persistent user messages.
 Therefore, if an LCR that … use a negative rule set.
 Specifies that the LCRs applied by the apply process originate at

 Propagating User-Enqueued LCRs from ANYDATA Queues to Typed Queues → You can propagate user-enqueued LCRs to an appropriate typed queue, but propagation of captured … LCRs to a typed queue is not supported.
 See Also: \"Streams Capture Process\" in Oracle Streams … Concepts and Administration for more information on capture processes To propagate user-enqueued LCRs from … package to transform LCRs

 Sequence LCRs → generate sequence values.
 You can stream sequence LCRs in the following ways: To capture sequence … LCRs using a capture process, set the capture process parameter capture_sequence_nextval to Y. To … construct sequence LCRs using the OCI interface, use the OCILCRNew function and the OCILCRHeaderSet … function with the OCI_ROWLCR_SEQ_LCR

-Step 4 Create a Procedure that Prints All the LCRs in the Error Queue → The following procedure prints all of the LCRs in all of the error queues.
-It calls the print_lcr
+Step 5 Create a Procedure that Prints All the Error LCRs for a Transaction → The following procedure prints all the LCRs in the error queue for a particular transaction.
+It